 Some countries have a strict tipping rule, but Albania is not one of them.
 However, if you choose to leave a tip, your server or the person concerned will be very grateful for it.
 Having said that, if you don’t feel the service was kind enough, you’re also well within your rights not to leave anything either.

-If you feel you want to tip, round up the bill to the nearest full amount in restaurants and bars, and if you want to, tip between 5-10% of the bill.
+If you feel you want to tip, round up the bill to the nearest full amount in restaurants and bars, and if you’re going to, tip between 5-10% of the bill.
 Tipping is more common in restaurants; there is less emphasis on whether you should tip or not at bards – of course, if you feel your server made you a great drink and was friendly, they’ll love the extra 5 to 10% tip.

 You don’t have to tip your taxi driver unless you feel they were very friendly or helped you out somehow.
 In that case, the amount you tip is at your discretion.
 For tour guides, 10% of the tour price is a good rule of thumb to go by.

 As for hotels, while they will tell you that you don’t have to tip, it’s nice to do so if they’ve looked after you.
 Anything up to 200 Lek is an ample amount for a full stay.
 It’s adorable to tip your cleaning staff, i.e., the maids, if they have done an excellent job of keeping your room clean.
-Some people choose to leave their unused or half-opened toiletries for maids, too, but this is not a tip.
+Some people also choose to leave their unused or half-opened toiletries for maids, but this is not a tip.

-While Albanians don’t receive abysmal wages, they’re not on very high ones either, so hotel staff will be extremely grateful for any tip you want to give them.
+While Albanians don’t receive abysmal wages, they’re not on very high ones either, so hotel staff will be highly grateful for any tip you want to give them.
 Do expect some arm waving and them saying, “no, you don’t have to do that,” because that’s just them being polite.
 So, if you want to tip, you may have to be persistent.